lugu/toner_chip_reset/README.md

 * store the number of printed pages and/or the number of printed dot
 * mark is as used by a particular printer to prevent second hand market
 * mark the date of the first and last usage to make it out of date.
-* the tonner may have the information of the maximum 'dot' capacity (or a count down value).
+* the toner may have the information of the maximum 'dot' capacity (or a count down value).

 Here is what could be the printer logical sequence:

 * Power on printer
-* Check if a tonner is present on the i2c bus:
+* Check if a toner is present on the i2c bus:
 	* Check a device respond
 	* Verifies the magic number
-	* Check if the tonner is compatible this printer model (sp112)
+	* Check if the toner is compatible this printer model (sp112)
 	* Check if associated with this particular printer
-		* if not associated, write the printer PN into the tonner
+		* if not associated, write the printer PN into the toner
-* Check if the tonner is usable:
+* Check if the toner is usable:
-	* Check if the tonner is broken
+	* Check if the toner is broken
 		* Read a broken information (ex: like an error code on eeprom)?
-	* Check if the tonner is too old:
+	* Check if the toner is too old:
 		* Read the first date of usage
 		* Read the last date of usage
-	* Check if the tonner capacity is exhausted:
+	* Check if the toner capacity is exhausted:
 		* Read the page count
 		* Read the max page information
 		* Read the dot count